thatcoderdaniel/tune-it-up/README.md

 # tune-it-up
 ![tune-it-up-serverless](https://github.com/thatcoderdaniel/tune-it-up/blob/main/images/tune-it-up-serverless.png)

-An API Gateway is a collection resources and methods.
+An API Gateway is a collection of resources and methods.
 We create one resource (DynamoDBManager) and define one method (POST) right on it.
 We back this up with a Lambda function (LambdaFunctionOverHttps).
 When calling the API through an HTTPS endpoint, Amazon API Gateway invokes that Lambda Function.

 ### Supported operations with the POST method on our DynamoDBmanager resource
 - **C**reate, **R**ead, **U**pdate and **D**elete an item. | **CRUD**